 … and here’s an example where the label text on a quiz has been changed from the word “Correct” to a more playful choice of words:

-As you create the content for you course—including images and labels—keep in mind your company voice.
-Every company has a voice, or style, that it uses to communicate with its employees and its customers.
-For some, it’s a serious voice.
-For others, it’s a fun and playful voice; it simply depends on the organization.
+As you create the content for your course—including images and labels—keep in mind your company voice.
+Every company has a voice, or style, it uses to communicate with employees and customers.
+For some, it’s a serious voice; for others, it’s a fun and playful voice.
+It simply depends on the organization.
 Just like certain images work best for certain brands, certain words and tones work better for some than others.
 Keep this in mind when you’re developing your next course.

-By using all of these tips, your next course will not only be created quickly and easily, but will follow corporate branding guidelines.
+By using all of these tips, you can create your course quickly and easily as well as follow corporate branding guidelines.
 Do you have any other tips or tricks you like to use when branding your Rise courses?
 Let me know in the comments below!

 Want to try something you learned here, but don’t have Articulate 360?
 Start a free 30-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any questions, please share them in the comments.